CodeLouisville/Software-1-Class-Exercise-2/README.md

-# Software 1 - Class Exercise 3: Pet Store Part 2
+# Software 1 - Class Exercise 3
 ## Goals
 - Learn how to use the 2 most commonly used collections: List and Dictionary.